hardisj/erinsaudiocorner/content/english/loudspeakers/Jamo_S807.md

 I ordered this pair from Amazon.
 I purchased the black baffle with the woodgrain-finish tweeter "waveguide" version because that was the cheapest version at the time (for some reason the white version is 2x more expensive but is the same mechanically).
 I say "waveguide" because, while the tweeter assembly does have a smoothed, parabolic face, there's not much wave-guiding going on here.
 The guide is really shallow and the tweeter dome sticks out nearly as high as the baffle face.
 This waveguide isn't very effective.
 And I feel like calling it a waveguide is misleading.
 But that same token applies to countless tweeters in the retail and DIY market.

-The speakers do come with a black grille for both the mid/woofer and tweeter which both magnetically snap in place.
-However, I prefer the look of these speakers without the grilles.
-And, as you'll see later, the performance is better without the grilles.
+The speakers do come with a gray, tweed grille magnetically snaps in to place.
+I actually prefer the grilles on.
+But, as you'll see later, the performance is better without the grilles.

 <video width="500" autoplay loop muted playsinline src="/images/Reviews/Loudspeakers/Jamo_S807/speaker_photos/JamoS807_Spin_Video.mp4"></video>